-My research interest are in health economics and applied microeconomics.
+My research interests are in applied microeconomics, health economics, and industrial organization.
 This is a version of my CV.

 Working Papers:

-Performance Scores and Strategic Choices of Kidney Transplant Centers, April 2024 (Job Market Paper).
+[Performance Scores and Strategic Choices of Kidney Transplant Centers] New draft coming soon!

-Do transplant centers change strategies after poor performance?, April 2024 (Neil Wallace award for Best 3rd year paper).
+Do transplant centers change strategies after poor performance?

 Medicare’s conditions of participation (CoP) is a policy that requires kidney transplant centers’ numbers of graft failure or patient death 1 year after transplant to fall below a cutoff.
 Centers that repeatedly exceed the cutoff are flagged for poor performance and risk losing Medicare funding or certification.
 I use a sharp regression discontinuity design to study centers’ response to being flagged for poor performance.
 Contrary to the existing literature, I find no evidence to suggest that flagged centers reduce (increase) the transplant of high (low) risk kidneys or waitlist younger, less obese or non-diabetic patients.